-To make an HTTP request in JavaScript, you can use the built-in XMLHttpRequest
+To make an HTTP request in JavaScript, you can use the built-in XMLHttpRequest object or the newer fetch API.
+Here's an example of how to use both methods:

 Using XMLHttpRequest: